 My mother and nonna (Italian for grandmother) would encourage me to ‘mangia’ (eat) in one breath and in the next chastise me for gaining weight.
 We were fed pasta 6 nights a week for years and had big Sunday family dinners that lasted for hours.
 I was also sometimes the only kid at Weight Watchers or Diet Workshop.
 Oh God.
 Those memories are still hard to conjure up.
 People were nice enough, but I knew I didn’t belong.
 I didn’t want to either.

-Who knows now, but I guess I was up against it.
+I guess I was up against it.
 By the time I was a teen, I was about 180.
 I was still athletic and well, I danced ballet, tap and jazz.
-What I wanted more than anything was to do toe ballet.
+I wanted more than anything to do toe ballet.
 My instructor would not sign off on it because my legs were ‘too heavy.’
 I am bottom heavy, shaped like a pear.
 This broke my heart and when I broke my ankle a few months later, I decided it was time to give up on that dream.

 When the ankle broke, my parents, who didn’t take me to the hospital right away, felt guilty.
 They fed me over and over again to show how sorry they were.
 I didn’t have the strength or the desire to fight the food and I ballooned up to 240.
 I was the fat freshman on crutches.
 I stood out like a sore thumb when all I wanted to do was blend in.